-After riot, fears grow about Trump’s final days in office
+Trump finally concedes — amid talk of ouster from office

 Trump couldn’t tweet it himself because, for the first time, the social media platform suspended his account, stating that the president had violated its rules of service by inciting violence.
 Facebook adopted a broader ban, saying Trump’s account would be offline until after Biden’s inauguration.

-Deprived of that social media lifeblood, Trump remained silent and ensconced in the executive mansion.
+Deprived of that social media lifeblood, Trump remained silent and ensconced in the executive mansion until Thursday evening.
 But around him, loyalists headed for the exits, their departures — which were coming in two weeks anyway — moved up to protest the president’s handling of the riot.

 Transportation Secretary Elaine Chao became the first Cabinet member to resign.
 Chao, married to Senate Majority Leader Mitch McConnell, one of the lawmakers trapped at the Capitol on Wednesday, said in a message to staff that the attack “has deeply troubled me in a way that I simply cannot set aside.”